What’s the secret of happy children? A happy parent, of course! Here’s how to stay positive while sharing your life with a baby or toddler.

 You don’t have to join a gym – just get your trainers on and go for a brisk walk or run.
 Or put your little one in the buggy – pushing it tones up the arms nicely!

 2. Remember your little one won’t be little forever

 Although it sometimes seems like the early years will never end, they do, and one day you’ll look back in wonder at how cute your little one was, and how lovely it was that they adored and needed you!

 You have the right to have fun now and then, whether you take up an old hobby again or go out with your partner or friends.
 You’re not being selfish when you head out to meet your mummy or daddy mates for a drink – you’re keeping yourself sane!

 4. Look after yourself

-Taking care of your body will help lift your spirits.
-So sleep well when you can, and maybe pop a multivitamin if you think you’re not eating as well as you could.
-Don’t grab that naughty snack to give yourself a boost, because ultimately it will only drag you down – ditto cigarettes and alcohol.
-With a sensible eating plan not only will you feel great, you’ll look fantastic too!
+Taking care of yourself physically will help lift your spirits.
+So sleep well when you can, and maybe pop a multivitamin if you think you could do with the extra support.
+Avoid sugary snacks because ultimately they will only drag you down – ditto cigarettes and alcohol.
+With a sensible eating plan not only will you feel great, your skin, hair and body will benefit too.

 5. Keep your finances under control